With its calm harbors and scenic oceanfront,

-Huntington Harbor is a popular destination
+Huntington Harbor is a great spot for

 similar features, with meandering waterways